Shopify accounting automation software

 It can be time consuming to manually track the payouts per store, to say the least.
 Accounting teams will need to track per-location sales, sales tax, returns, gift cards and discounts, and then total that up each day.
 Then, when each payout arrives (typically covering several days of sales) it needs to be reconciled to each day’s sales per location, and then split manually so that a transfer can be made to each location’s bank account.
 A lot of spreadsheets will be needed.

-The Bookkeep team has been working on a feature that is tailor-made to solve this issue for multi-location, multi-channel Shopify Sellers.
+The Bookkeep team now has a feature that is tailor-made to solve this issue for multi-location, multi-channel Shopify Sellers and franchises!

 Here’s how it works: